SangWook16074/grabber_sheet/README.md

 A reusable and customizable draggable bottom sheet with a grabber handle, inspired by the modal sheets in popular apps like Google Maps.

+It enhances Flutter's built-in `DraggableScrollableSheet` by providing a visible grabber, simplifying scroll controller management, and ensuring predictable behavior.

 ![GrabberSheet Demo](https://raw.githubusercontent.com/SangWook16074/grabber_sheet/main/art/demo.gif)
 *(It's highly recommended to add a demo GIF at this path.)*

 ## Features

 *   Draggable bottom sheet with a customizable grabber handle.
 *   Stable and predictable behavior, fixing common scroll controller conflicts.
-* Use any widget as the content of the sheet via a builder.
+*   Use any widget as the content of the sheet via a `builder`.
 *   Customize sheet sizes (initial, min, max).
 *   Optional snapping behavior with custom snap points via `snap` and `snapSizes`.
 *   Customize grabber style (color, size, shape).
+*   Grabber is automatically hidden on desktop and web platforms for a native feel.
+*   Sheet has rounded top corners by default.

 ## Getting started